TissueImageAnalytics/iguana/README.md

 Note, node and feature explanations must have been run before triggering wsi explanation.

 ## Interactive Demo
 We have made an interactive demo to help visualise the output of our model.
 Note, this is not optimised for mobile phones and tablets.
+The demo was built using the TIAToolbox [tile server](https://tia-toolbox.readthedocs.io/en/latest/_autosummary/tiatoolbox.visualization.tileserver.TileServer.html).

 Check out the demo [here](https://iguana.dcs.warwick.ac.uk).